 As a practising veterinarian in the UK, one of the most distressing situations I encounter at Juno Pets is treating dogs for preventable poisoning.
 One question I am frequently asked - often when a dog is already showing signs of discomfort - is about human painkillers.
 Specifically, owners want to know: Is it safe to give my dog ibuprofen?

-In this guide, I will explain exactly why this drug is so dangerous, the signs of toxicity to watch for, and how to support your dog's comfort safely using vet-approved methods and high-quality support like Juno's vet-developed all-in-one supplement.
+In this guide, I will explain exactly why this drug is so dangerous, the signs of toxicity to watch for, and how to support your dog's comfort safely using vet-approved methods and long-term support like Juno's vet-developed all-in-one supplement.

-For more advice on keeping your dog healthy day-to-day, you can explore our Lifestyle and Daily Wellness guide.
+For more advice on keeping your dog healthy day to day, you can explore our Lifestyle and Daily Wellness guide.

 Why is ibuprofen unsafe for dogs?